-Risk Type Explanation Anti-Bribery and Corruption ("ABC") The risk that the Group, or persons associated with it, will incur criminal liability, regulatory sanctions or reputational (ABC) damage due to failure to comply with relevant Bribery and Corruption laws or regulations.
-Anti-Money Laundering Risk of being engaged by any client or entering into any (and Terrorist Financing) transaction that facilitates money laundering.
-It includes the ("AML") risk of being perceived or assessed as having inadequate risk- based controls to prevent or detect money laundering. , , , , , , , , , , , , , , , , , , ,
+Risk Type Explanation Anti-Bribery and Corruption The risk that the Group, or persons associated with it, will ("ABC") incur criminal liability, regulatory sanctions or reputati damage due to failure to comply with relevant Bribery and Corruption laws or regulations.
+Anti-Money Laundering Risk of being engaged by any client or entering into any (and Terrorist Financing) transaction that facilitates money laundering or financing of ("AML") terrorism.
+It includes the risk of being perceived or assessed as having inadequate risk-based controls to prevent or detect money laundering or financing of terrorism.
 Sanctions Risk of being engaged by any client or entering into transactions that violate International Sanctions or being assessed as having inadequate Sanctions controls reasonably designed to prevent Sanctions non-compliance.
 Fraud Internal Fraud: Potential for loss due to action by staff which is intended to defraud, or to circumvent the law or company policy (including Rogue Trading).
 External Fraud: Potential for loss due to criminal acts by external parties such as the misappropriation or theft of financial assets.